thomassuedbroecker/cloud-native-starter/workshop/01-introduction.md

 These are the responsibilities of the different microservices and the web-app.

+All mircoservices in this project built on Java are organized in following packages:

+* apis
+* business
+* data

 ### 2.1 **Web-App**

 The Web-App is the UI for the user and displays the given entries.